DisnakeDev/disnake/docs/api.rst

         .. versionadded:: 2.3
     .. attribute:: auto_moderation_action

-        The system message denoting that Auto Moderation has taken an action on a message.
+        The system message denoting that an auto moderation action was executed.

         .. versionadded:: 2.5